12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 • The warranty is not as good as the Vortex VIP Warranty

-Overall, though, the Vortex Optics Impact Laser is a good rangefinder that provides excellent value for money.
+Overall, though, the Vortex Intrepid 1000 is a good rangefinder that provides excellent value for money.

 Maven RF.1 Rangefinder